-Internal Communication in International Companies: Succeed
+Internal Communication in International Companies: Succeeding

 In many global companies, the scene repeats itself.
 The headquarters publishes a message deemed clear, well-validated, perfectly aligned with the strategy.
 Two days later, a subsidiary in Asia has barely relayed it, a team in Europe has understood it as an operational directive when it was meant to be a framework, and in Latin America, managers are still asking what it concretely changes for their teams.